What is Associate Degree: Requirements, Duration, Costs & Careers

 Why Pursue Associate Degree?

-There are six major reasons to consider if getting confused about opting an Associate degree.
+There are six major reasons to consider when deciding whether to opt for an Associate degree.
 These reasons are as follows:

 • This is a shorter duration degree type credit of which can be useful while transferring to a bachelor’s degree, and not repeating the already pursued courses.

-• There are very basic admission requirements to apply for an Associate degree like 18 years of age, high school completion and the GPA requirements.
+• There are very basic admission requirements to apply for an Associate degree, such as being 18 years of age, completing high school, and meeting GPA requirements.

-• An associate degree means a shorter duration, hence easy on the pocket.
+• An associate's degree means a shorter duration, hence easier on the pocket.
 Thus, full-time associate degrees are usually cheaper than other major degree types.

 • Associate degrees are offered part-time and online also, thus, applicants can choose based on their comfort.
-In case applicants choose these modes of education, they can work part-time also.
+In case applicants choose these modes of education, they can also work part-time.

-• Those graduating with an Associate degree can get a median weekly pay of USD 1,005.
-Plus there is a wide range of jobs that they can opt for as well. (based on US BLS Report 2022)
+• Those graduating with an Associate degree can get a median weekly pay of USD 1,058.
+Plus, there is a wide range of jobs that they can opt for. (based on US BLS Report 2024)

-There may be numerous reasons which can be considered by applicants to opt for an Associate degree and build their path towards gaining more knowledge.
+There may be numerous reasons that applicants can consider when opting for an Associate degree and building their path towards gaining more knowledge.

 Top Universities Abroad Offering Associate Degrees